sandialabs/LVTM/README.md

 * Select multiple VIs and Abort

 ###How Do I Use It ?###
 During LabVIEW code development, invoke the LabVIEW Task Manager from your main "Tools" menu.
-Use the "App Instance" drop-down to select which of your loaded projects to work with.
+Use the "App Instance" drop-down to select which of your loaded projects/targets to work with.
 A tree diagram will show detailed information on all VIs in memory.
 You may interacting with single or multiple selected VIs at a time.

 ######Application authored by Ravi Beniwal, with code contributions from Aristos Queue, James Powell, Darren Nattinger, ohiofudu, and TimVargo.
 Packaged by TimVargo######